-The National Center for Atmospheric Research (NCAR)

-"provides scientists across the U.S.-and the globe-with a host of tools, from community models to research aircraft to supercomputers to workshops".17 NCAR also provides training and support to academia, the government, and the private sector in the U.S. and internationally.
-NCAR's open source Weather Research and Forecasting (WRF) numerical weather prediction system has an extensive worldwide community of registered users (a cumulative total of over 39,000 in over 160 countries).18 NCAR is a federally funded research and development center.
-The National Science Foundation is the majority financial investor; other financial agencies and non-federal sources are minority investors.
+The National Center for Atmospheric Research (NCAR) "provides scientists across the U.S.-and the globe-with a host of tools, from community models to research aircraft to supercomputers to workshops".
+17 NCAR also provides training and support to academia, the government, and the private sector in the U.S. and internationally.
+NCAR's open source Weather Research and Forecasting (WRF) numerical weather prediction system has an extensive worldwide community of registered users (a cumulative total of over 39,000 in over 160 countries).
+18 NCAR is a federally funded research and development center.
+The National financial agencies and non-federal sources are minority